headzoo/service-thumbnails/README.md

 First make sure the requirements are installed, and then install the service-thumbnails using:
 `go install github.com/dulo-tech/service-thumbnails`

+Linux binaries may be downloaded from the [releases page](https://github.com/dulo-tech/service-thumbnails/releases).

 ### Thumbnail Types
 Thumbnailer currently creates two kinds of thumbnails: simple and sprite.